jonatanjosm/invoices-backend/README.md

 - Create new invoices
 - Retrieve all invoices
-- Retrieve a specific invoice by ID or invoice number
+- Retrieve a specific invoice by invoice number
 - Update existing invoices
+- Pay invoices

 ## Technologies Used